 Despite the two LPs garnering back-to-back No. 1s for Future, the momentum of their union has been completely mishandled.
 Four months after their release, we've seen very little post-album rollout for HNDRXX.
 A Rihanna single with no video—how do you have a Rihanna single without a visual!?
 "Comin Out Strong" and "My Collection" received visual treatments but are only available on Apple Music, trapped behind the bars of exclusivity.
 HNDRXX has practically existed in marketing limbo playing the background like an unloved illegitimate child.

 French Montana’s “Unforgettable” is the biggest solo single of his career.
 Originally released in November 2016, the song didn’t start to build a following until it’s re-release in April as an official single.
 “Unforgettable” has since peaked No. 18 on Billboard's Hot 100, charted worldwide, garnered over 74 million plays on YouTube, and was certified Gold at the end of May.
-What could have ended up a forgotten gem has instead become a song of the summer contender with the proper push behind it.
+What could have been a forgotten gem has instead become a song of the summer contender.
 “Fresh Air,” “Testify,” “Incredible” and “Selfish” all have the potential to follow in “Unforgettable”'s footsteps but only if Epic decides to work the records and allow them to stand out as singles, not just songs on the project.

 Look no further than "Selfish" co-star Rihanna as proof there's still a benefit in the traditional method of working records and allowing them to grow over time rather than leaving them behind when they don't pop organically.
 Her Anti album was still producing hit singles a year after its release.
 Breaking “Mask Off” was easy once Twitter branding allowed it to spread like chicken pox, but time is ticking on its follow-up, and the longer it takes to build a campaign around HNDRXX the further the album will fall from ears, eyes and the mind.